bluehands/Funicular-Switch/README.md

 Match methods are also provided for async case handlers and as extensions on `Task<Error>`.

+There is also a `Switch` extension method generated which is the 'void' version of `Match`, although this is not recommended from a functional point of view :).

 To avoid bad suprises a well defined order of parameters of Match methods is crucial.
 By default parameters are generated in alphabetical order.
 This behaviour can be adapted using the `CaseOrder` argument on `UnionType` attribute (FunicularSwitch.Generators namespace omitted):

 ``` cs